Questions? Comments? Please contact Dr. Phillip McClean or Christina Johnson.

 ~~~~~~~~~~~~~

-The following images attempt to illustrate the major complexes and events involved in photosynthesis.
+The following images attempt to illustrate the major complexes and events involved in the light reactions of photosynthesis.
 Clicking on each of the thumbnail images will bring up a larger, labeled version of the described scene.

 The first complex uses the energy from photons of light to excite electrons.